collective/Products.PloneKeywordManager/README.rst

 Installation
 ============

-In your buildout add ``Products.PloneKeywordManager`` to your instances eggs section.
+In your buildout add ``Products.PloneKeywordManager`` to your instances eggs section or policy packages ``setup.py``.
+If you want similiarity search add ``Products.PloneKeywordManager`[Levenshtein]`` instead.

 Run buildout.
 Activate it at Site Setups Add Ons page.

 Usage
 =====

 After installing, you will find an entry in Site Setup a section called Keyword Manager.
 Inside, you will see an alphabetical listing and a selection for all keywords existing in your site.

 Use the last one to see similar terms for a single keyword.